anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 3. Specify KMS key ID for which you're creating the copy grant
 4. In the source region, enable copying of snapshots to the copy grant created above

-With **DBLINK**, Redshift can be connected to PostgreSQL and enable copying and syning data between PostgreSQL and Redshift.

-Redshift workload management: prioritize short, fast queries vs. long, slow queries.
-You can also create query queues.

-With short query acceleration, we can prioritize short-running queries over long-running ones, by making short queries run in a dedicated space.
-Use this if you only have short queries, else use RWM

-Redshift clusters can be resized:

-* Elastic resize
-  * Not always available
-  * Change the node type, number of nodes, or both
-  * Downtime of 10-15mins, during this cluster is read-only
-* Classic resize
-  * Change the node type, number of nodes, or both
-  * Cluster is read-only for hours, or days
-  * Use this when resizing to or from single-node cluster
-  * To keep cluster available during classic resize, use snapshot, restore, resize

-Security:

-* Encryption at rest using KMS or an HSM device, in which case you have to establish a connection
-* Encryption in-flight using the JDBC driver enabled with SSL
-* When using Hardware security module, you must use client + server certificate to configure a trusted connection
-  * If you migrate an unencrypted cluster to an HSM-encrypted cluster, you must create the new encrypted cluster and then move data to it
-* You can define access privileges for users or groups, with grant or revoke commands in sql

-Redshift serverless:

-* Automatically scale and provision for your workload
-* Uses ML to maintain performance across variable and sporadic workloads
-* Spectrum, public endpoints not supported

-To create external tables, define the structure for files and register them as tables in glue data catalog.

-dense storage nodes are just HDD, no compute. for queries, use dense compute nodes

-Diststyle defines the data distribution style for the whole table.

-* diststyle key: rows are distributed according to the values in one column, leader node places matching values on the same node slice. good to use for the main table (trips, for a food sharing app)
-* diststyle even: leader node distirbutes rows across slices in a round-robin fashion.
-Even distribution is appropriate when a table does not participate in joins. good for tables that change frequently
-* diststyle all: a copy of the entire table is distributed to every node. ensures that every row is collocated for every join that the table participates in. this distribution is approrpiate only for relatively slow-moving tables, tables that are not updated frequently or extensively

-## 5. Visualization

-### 5.1 Quicksight

-Serverless tool for business analysts to analzye and visualize data, perform ad-hoc analysis.
-Allows creating dashboards and contains limited ETL.
-For more ETL, use Glue/Spark.
-Not meant for use in the public.

-Data sources: Redshift, Aurora/RDS, Athena, EC2-hosted dbs, Files (on-prem, excel, s3, but not in parquet format).

-SPICE, super-fast parallel in-memory calculation engine, is used to accelerate interactive queries on large datasets.
-Each user gets 10GB of SPICE, it's highly available, durable, scalable to many users.

-It can accelerate large queries that would time out in direct query mode (=hitting Athena directly), but big queries might still time out on spice, if it takes >30mins to import the data from Athena into Spice.

-You can set up scheduled refresh of datasets, so they get updated every day for example.

-Security:

-* MFA
-* VPC connectivity
-* Row-level security
-* Private VPC access

-Quicksight can only access data stored in the same region as Redshift.
-If they're in different regions, create a new security group with an inbound rule authorizing access from the IP range of QuickSight servers in that region.

-Pricing:

-Enterprise is double as standard, and it's paid per user per month.
-Extra Spice capacity can be acquired too.
-Enterprise includes encryption at rest with AWS managed key and microsoft AD integration.

-ML:

-* Random cut forest can find anomalies, outliers in the dataset
-* Random cut furest It can also do forecasting, detect seasonality and trends
-* Autonarratives, adds "story of your data" to your dashboard
-* Suggested insight: A new tab displays ready-to-use suggested insights

-Quicksight includes ML-powered forecasting.

-Quicksight Q is a tool to allow users to query with NLP, offered as add-on in some regions.
-To use this, you have to set up topics associated to datasets.
-Datasets and the fields  must be NLP-friendly.

-Visualization types:

-* AutoGraph: selects the visualization automatically
-* Bar charts, for comparison and distribution. histogram
-* Line graphs, for changes over time
-* Combo chart: combination of two column charts, two line graphs or column chart + line graph
+## 5. Quicksight

+Serverless business intelligence visualization tool.
+Supports simple ad-hoc analysis and limited ETL.
+Used to create and share dashboards privately with specific users, not with the general public.

+For public facing interactive charts and dashboards, write data into S3, enable Cloudfront, and use Highcharts or d3.js to visualize the data on the web.

+Data sources

+* Redshift
+  * Can connect to Redshift regardless if the cluster is in a VPC or not
+  * If cluster is in another region, create a new security group with an inbound rule authorizing access from the IP range of QuickSight servers in that region
+  * If cluster is in another account, provide the source's connection details
+* Aurora/RDS
+* Athena
+* EC2-hosted dbs
+* Files (on-prem, excel, s3, but not in parquet format)
+  * If import into SPICE fails, edit S3 bucket permissions directly from Quicksight

+> SPICE (Super-fast parallel in-memory calculation engine)

+* Accelerates interactive queries on large datasets.
+Each user gets 10GB of SPICE
+* In direct query mode, using Athena, some queries might time out.
+Good use for SPICE.
+If it takes >30mins to import data from Athena into SPICE, that means big queries are timing out.

+> Datasets

+* Scheduled dataset refresh: datasets get updated, e.g. daily

+> Visualization types

+* AutoGraph: automatically selects the visualization
+* Bar charts / histogram: for comparison and distribution
+* Line graphs: for changes over time
+* Combo chart: combination of two bar charts, two line graphs or bar chart + line graph
 * Scatter plots: for correlation
 * Heat map: like pivot tables that highlight outliers and trends
 * Pie/doughnut graphs, tree maps: for aggregation, to see how much percentage each section has, like a cake
 * Pivot tables: for tabular data

-For public facing interactive charts and dashboards, write data into S3, enable Cloudfront, and use Highcharts or d3.js to visualize the data on the web.

-S3 bucket permissions can be altered through quicksight directly, in case import into spice fails.

-Quicksight supports Redshift connectivity, whether the clutser is in a VPC or not.
-Also if it's another account, by first providing the source's connection details.
+> Enterprise

+* Double cost as Standard, paid per user per month
+* Extra Spice capacity
+* Encryption at rest with AWS managed key
+* Microsoft AD integration
+* Reader users (users that don't author anything, but just have read access.
+Can log in with QuickSight user/pass, SAML or AD)
+* Supports 500M rows / 500GB dataset
+  * Standard only 25M rows / 25GB dataset

+> ML

+* Random cut forest: find anomalies/outliers in the dataset, forecasting: detect seasonality and trends
+* Autonarratives, adds "story of your data" to your dashboard
+* Suggested insight: A new tab displays ready-to-use suggested insights
+* Quicksight Q: allows queries with NLP, offered as add-on in some regions.
+To use this, you have to set up topics associated to datasets.
+Datasets and the fields must be NLP-friendly

 ## 6 Security

-3 methods for encrypting objects in S3:

-* SSE-S3: objects are encrypted using keys handled and managed by S3
-  * AES-256 encryption type, must set header "x-amz-server-side-encryption": "AES256"
-* SSE-KMS: keys managed by KMS
-  * Advantages: user control and audit trail.
-Header: "x-amz-server-side-encryption": "aws:kms"
-* SSE-C: client manages their own keys
-  * Encryption is done in S3, but key is not stored in S3, you need encryption in transit using HTTPS
-  * Encryption key must be provided in HTTP headers for every HTTP request made
-* Client side encryption
-  * You encrypt objects before uploading to S3, and decrypt when retrieving from S3
-  * Client manages the keys and encryption cycle completely

-S3 exposes HTTP endpoint, non encrypted, and HTTPS endpoint, with encryption in flight. this is recommended.

 ### 6.1 KMS